neuro-inc/mlops-demo-oss-dogs/README.md

 ## Quick Start

-Sign up at [app.neu.ro](https://app.neu.ro) and setup your local machine according to [instructions](https://docs.neu.ro/getting-started#installing-the-cli).
+Sign up at [app.neu.ro](https://app.neu.ro) and setup your local machine according to [these instructions](https://docs.neu.ro/getting-started#installing-the-cli).

-Assumption: Pachyderm cluster is deployed and ready to create and run the pipelines.
+This guide assumes that you already have a deployed Pachyderm cluster that's ready to create and run pipelines.

-To get access to sandbox environment which contains all the components installed and configured please [contact our team](team@neu.ro).
+To get access to the sandbox environment that contains all the components installed and configured, please [contact our team](team@neu.ro).

 ## Preparation